 Before rolling her into the operating room, Dr. Cohen, my anesthesia guide today, performed a nerve block injection on Lisa.
 He used an ultrasound wand to guide the trajectory of the needle via computer screen as it delicately plunged through the skin and explored the depths of tissues around the neck.
 Once the shadow of the needle tip approached the brachial plexus (the bundle of nerves that connects brain and limb), he injected a syringe-full of numbing medicine around the nerves.
 The procedure rendered her arm simultaneously numb and paralyzed.
 On cue, our little team trekked toward the operative theater.

 Underneath her translucent blue surgical bonnet, Lisa’s bright auburn hair is visible, tucked safely away in our clean environment.
 She’s another East Coast transplant who moved west to Colorado in middle age.
 In the last several years her left shoulder has become unbearably painful, and after failing injections and physical therapy she has opted to undergo shoulder replacement surgery.
+Pain at the back of the shoulder can be treated without surgery and can make you feel free from the pain.
 In the pre-operative staging area, Lisa nervously asked about how much pain she’d be in tonight, but that’s a faraway concern now.
 Her sedative medicine has rendered her punch-drunk and unaware.
 Her sister confided that they watched a shoulder replacement on YouTube last night, only barely enduring the odious cinema.

 All of us in the operating room wear scrubs, caps, and masks, but only the surgical tech dresses in her sterile gown as she prepares the instrument table.
 My physician’s assistant, Ashley, and I help Lisa scoot over onto the narrow surgical table.